marklourenco/VGP-338-RPS-Model/README.md

 ## Project Overview

-This project is a **desktop AI application** that plays Rock–Paper–Scissors against a human player using **computer vision and machine learning**.
+This project is a **desktop AI application** that plays Rock Paper Scissors against a human player using **computer vision and machine learning**.
 The AI detects hand gestures using a trained deep learning model and adapts to player behavior by learning patterns in their previous moves.

 The application runs as a **Windows desktop executable**, requiring no Python installation on the user’s machine.